shanshe/Z3660/z3660-zturn_SD_content/README.md

    <b>z3660_scsi.rom</b> contains the bootrom of SD SCSI emulation, so you need it only if you are going to boot from hdf files.

+   <b>z3660.jed</b> is the CPLD firmware that can be flashed with the CPLD programmer.

    <b>z3660cfg.txt</b> contains some configuration of the Z3660.
 It should be very self explanatory.
 In z3660cfg.txt, you can comment out a line with a `#` on the first character of a line.
 If you use multiple lines with the same configuration, the last one config is what will be finally selected.